RashmiShah06/Resurf/readme.md

 > "What do I remember about it?"

-Resurf then searches across all saved resources from a single interface.
+Resurf then searches across all saved resources — including what's written *inside* them — from a single interface.

 ---